paulshriner/fcc-rd-cert/README.md

 * World Cup

       A database of world cup teams and games.
 The database was made using PostgreSQL, then data was inserted into it from a csv file, and finally queries were made on the database.
 The data insertion and queries were done using Bash scripting.

+* Salon Appointment Scheduler

+      A database for a salon including services, customers, and appointments.
+The database was made using PostgreSQL, and services were inserted into the services table.
+Finally, I made a Bash script to make an appointment for a customer (along with adding the customer if they weren't in the customers table).